 ICP and billing information is managed via the Talgentra Gentrac system.
-This system was upgraded in 2010-2011.
+This system was upgraded in 2010-2011 and again in 2018.

 Fault dispatch functions are carried out using Microsoft exchange and Gmail to provide the link between Retailers, the Dispatcher and Fault contractors.
 Garmin products are used to assist with dispatch in the field.
 A tier3 Tait RT system is used to provide real time tracking and location feedback of field staff.